Theta-Limited/OpenAthenaAndroid/README.md

 <img width="586" alt="OpenAthena™ Android GeoTIFF DEM loading demo using cobb.tif" src="./assets/cobb_tif_DEM_Loading_Demo_landscape.png">

-## Calibrate your drone's compass sensor 🧭 and take photos :
+## Calibrate your drone's compass sensor 🧭, let your drone acquire GPS lock, then fly and take photos :

+### Compass sensor calibration

 It is _**strongly suggested**_ that you should [calibrate the drone's compass sensor for the local environment](https://phantompilots.com/threads/compass-calibration-a-complete-primer.32829/) before taking photos to be used with OpenAthena.
 Consult your drone's operation manual for this procedure.
 The image metadata from an un-calibrated drone can be several degrees off from the correct heading.
 This can result in dramatic target-resolution inaccuracies if the sensor is not calibrated. _**Always**_ verify a target match location from OpenAthena before use!